luispedro/luispedro_org/simplecms/software/pymorph.rst

 `Email me <mailto:lpc@cmu.edu>`_.
 If you report a bug, I will try to fix it.
 If it has a unit test, I **promise** to fix it.

-Currently, there are no known bugs, but there are certainly unknown bugs, which is why I *need* people to report them.
+Currently, **there are no known bugs**, but there are certainly unknown bugs, which is why I *need* people to report them.

 Contributions